FIXTradingCommunity/fixp-specification/README.md

 ### Previous versions
 RC2 and previous versions of FIXP, as well as other FIX high performance protocols, are available as MS Word documents at [High Performance Specifications](http://www.fixtradingcommunity.org/pg/structure/tech-specs/high-performance-specifications).

+FIXP is largely based on a designed submitted by Pantor Engineering under the name XMIT.
+See the original [XMIT specifiation] (http://blinkprotocol.org/s/XmitSpec-alpha15.pdf).

 ## License
 FIXP specifications are ©Copyright 2014-2015 FIX Protocol Limited.